Newest at https://github.com/vpelss/sudoku/blob/master/Sudoku_Algorithm.md#sudoku…

 I could find 7 basic methods to try and solve Sudoku puzzles.
 Naked Singles (NS), Hidden Singles (HS), Naked Pairs (NP), Hidden Pairs (HP), Intersection Removal (IR), X-Wing (XW), and Y-Wing (YW).

 Before we can check any of these methods, we need to calculate the possible values allowed in all the empty cells.
-For example, for an empty cell there is no 4 found in the row, no 4 found in the column, and no 4 found in the 3 x 3 square, then the empty cell might possibly be 4.
+For example, for a selected empty cell there is no 4 found in the row, no 4 found in the column, and no 4 found in the 3 x 3 square, then the empty cell might possibly be 4.
 We do this check for 1 through 9.

 Naked Singles (NS): For a region (row, column and 3 x 3 square), if an empty cell has a single possibility that cell must be that value.